-6.4 Kill switch
+6.4 Switch-off button

-Kill switch 1 is fitted on the left side of the handlebar.
-Possible states
+Switch-off button 1 is fitted on the left side of the handlebar.

-- Kill switch ⋈ in the basic position In this position, the ignition circuit is closed and the engine can be started. - Kill switch ⋈ pressed In this position, the ignition circuit is interrupted, a running engine stops, and a non-running engine will not start.
+- The switch-off button $\boxtimes$ is in the basic position In this position, the ignition circuit is closed and the engine can be - The switch-off button $\boxtimes$ is pressed In this position, the ignition circuit is interrupted, a running engine stops, and a nonrunning engine will not start.

-6.5 Electric starter button
+6.5 Start button

-The electric starter button 1 is fitted on the right side of the handlebar.
+Start button 1 is fitted on the right side of the handlebar.

-- Electric starter button 3 in basic position - Electric starter button (3) is pressed In this position, the starter motor is actuated.
+- The start button 3 is in the basic position - The start button (3) is pressed In this position, the starter motor is actuated.